dib-lab/2020-paper-sourmash-gather/manuscript.md

-Using the notation introduced previously, observe that
+*Proof.* Using the notation introduced previously, observe that

 ```{=latex}